esses/evtrackrecords.com/README.md

 Data Link:
   - Timing and scoring sheets from event organizers are great.
 All times should be acquired by transponder or GPS data.
 Mobile apps are acceptable.
 Just need you to reputably prove it.
 Please include how time was acquired.
 Video Link:*
-Competition Class:*
+  - Highly reccomended to submit video so we can all watch your lap!
+Preferably a public Youtube video Competition Class:*
   - Time Attack Class when set, if applicable. ex: Enthusiast, SLB 2021 Instagram Username:*